How do you use Excel? We want to show you a quick Excel guide in this article on how to use Excel for beginners.

 Click in any cell, then go to the formula bar and start typing.

-Perform subtraction, the multiplication and division are just as easy.
+Perform subtraction, multiplication, and division are just as easy.

 Enter the following formulas in cells B3, C3, and D3, respectively.

 Now let’s change perspective and try something different.
 What I’m going to show you is one of the fundamentals of Excel.

 Type the same data into another worksheet.
 Now click in cell A3 and type the following: